-Our experience has shown us that the awareness and adoption of Identity and Access Management solutions is much lower in developing countries than in developed countries like the USA.
+Our experience has shown us that the awareness and adoption of Identity and Access Management solutions are much lower in developing countries than in developed countries like the USA.
 Why is this so and what can be done about it?

 There are various reasons for this phenomenon.

-- Business in developing countries tend to function in a hand-to-mouth manner and operate without much of a plan and in a disorganized way.
+- Business in developing countries tends to function in a hand-to-mouth manner and operate without much of a plan and in a disorganized way.
 In other words, they are not very process oriented.
 Identity and Access Management systems are highly process oriented and trade brute force and human labor for intelligence and automation.
 Businesses in developing countries are at odds with such a mindset and as such do not think about IAM.

 - While breaches occur in every country, they make the headline far more often in developed ones.
 This has created a skewed perception that businesses in developing countries are not at risk.